Brian Johnson (Bethel Music singer): Early life

-Brian Mark Johnson was born on March 17, 1978, to Bill Johnson and Brenda "Beni" Johnson in Redding, California.
-In the year of his birth, the Johnson family moved to Weaverville, California, after Bethel Church, under the leadership of his grandfather, Earl Johnson, sent his father to pastor Mountain Chapel.
-He completed his high school education at Trinity High School in Weaverville.
-After seventeen years, the Johnsons moved back to Redding in 1996 when Bill and Beni Johnson assumed leadership of Bethel Church.
+In 1978, Johnson's father Bill moved his family to Weaverville, California, after Bethel Church, under the leadership of his grandfather, Earl Johnson, sent his father to pastor Mountain Chapel.
+In 1996, After seventeen years, the Johnsons moved back to Redding in 1996 when Bill and Beni Johnson assumed leadership of Bethel Church.

-Johnson has two siblings: an older brother, Eric Johnson, who is a pastor at Bethel Church, and a younger sister, Leah Valenzuela (née Johnson), who is also a member of the Bethel Music collective and one of the worship leaders at Bethel Church.

 Ministry and music career

 2000s

 In 2000, Johnson and his wife, Jenn Johnson, were appointed as senior worship pastors at Bethel Church.
 As Brian & Jenn Johnson, they released their debut album, Undone, in 2001, featuring Johnson's younger sister Leah Valenzuela.
 After a five-year hiatus, Brian & Jenn Johnson released their second live album, We Believe in 2006, which was co-produced by Johnson alongside Jeremy Edwardson and Steven Tracy.
 We Believe also charted at No. 48 on the Billboard Christian Albums chart, making the album the first by the duo to register on the chart.
 On September 30, 2008, Where You Go I Go, the duo's third album, was released via the label Ion Records.